raspberrypilearning/pixel-pet/worksheet.md

 	Note that `e` stands for `empty`.

 1. If you are using the 8x8GridDraw editor then you can write out your squares on paper, representing each colour with a letter and separating them with a comma.
-Alternatively you could type them into a text editor like **Leafpad** which you can find by clicking on **Menu**, **Acessories** and **Text Editor**.
+Alternatively, you could type them into a text editor like **Leafpad** which you can find by clicking on **Menu**, **Accessories** and **Text Editor**.

 	You'll end up with something that looks like this: